hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Additionally, the Projects tab can be utilized to organize and manage tasks, assignees, and deadlines.
+It's a useful feature for coordinating efforts and tracking progress on various aspects of the project.

+Furthermore, the Wiki tab offers a space for collaborative documentation.
+Users can create and edit pages to provide additional information, guidelines, or tutorials related to the project.

+Feel free to explore these tabs and engage with the community to contribute to the project's growth and improvement.
+Your input and contributions are valuable!